-When a low signal is detected on XHOLD, all pending XINTF accesses is completed before the bus is placed in a high-impedance state.
+(1) When a low signal is detected on XHOLD, all pending XINTF accesses are completed before the bus is placed in a high-impedance state.

-The state of $\overline{XHOLD}$ is latched on the rising edge of XTIMCLK.
+The state of XHOLD is latched on the rising edge of XTIMCLK.
+(2)

-§ After the XHOLD is detected low or high, all bus transitions and XHOLDA transitions occurs with respect to the rising edge of XCLKOUT.
-Thus, for this mode where XCLKOUT = 1/2 XTIMCLK, the transitions can occur up to 1 XTIMCLK cycle earlier than the maximum value specified.
+After the XHOLD is detected low or high, all bus transitions and XHOLDA transitions occur with respect to the rising edge of XCLKOUT.
+(3)Thus, for this mode where XCLKOUT = 1/2 XTIMCLK, the transitions can occur up to 1 XTIMCLK cycle earlier than the maximum value specified.